This overview introduces some of the commonly used Google Cloud services. For the full list of services, see the

 You can also choose to set up your preferred database technology on Compute Engine by using persistent disks.
 For example, you can set up MongoDB for NoSQL document storage.

 To find out about the differences between our database services, read more about Google Cloud databases.

 While App Engine manages networking for you, and GKE uses the Kubernetes model, Compute Engine provides a set of networking services.
 These services help you to load-balance traffic across resources, create DNS records, and connect your existing network to Google's network.

 Networks, firewalls, and routes

 Virtual Private Cloud (VPC) provides a set of networking services that your VM instances use.
-Each instance can be attached to only one network.
+An instance can have more than one interface, but each interface must be connected to a different network.
 Every VPC project has a default network.
 You can create additional networks in your project, but networks cannot be shared between projects.

 Firewall rules govern traffic coming into instances on a network.
 The default network has a default set of firewall rules, and you can create custom rules, too.